ALASdoo/alasdoo_com_v2/content/english/careers.md

     link : "articles/why-culture-metters"

 benefits:
-  title: "Benefits"
+  subtitle: "Benefits"
-  subtitle: "Charrished employee is the best employee"
+  title: "Charrished employee is the best employee"
   content: "We work in a homey atmosphere, without cubicles and open space areas, with enough comfortable room for peace and quiet, which are necessary for work, and a friendly and fun atmosphere to relax.
 We develop fantastic software solutions while also learning some fairly practical skills, consuming copious amounts of coffee, and playing PS5, darts, table tennis, and board games.
 Everybody is given the freedom and flexibility to create a healthy work-life balance that reflects the demands of their lifestyles while enabling them to work as productively as possible."
   perks:
     title: "Some of the perks our employees enjoy"
     perks_item:
-    - icon: "images/perk1.jpg"
+    - icon: "images/logo.svg"
       content: "at the office, hybrid, or remote work models

       flexible work hours"
-    - icon: "images/perk2.jpg"
+    - icon: "images/logo.svg"
       content: "snacks & drinks

       sponsored lunch

       Friday bar once a month"
-    - icon: "images/perk3.jpg"
+    - icon: "images/logo.svg"
       content: "massage therapies

       small gym"
-    - icon: "images/perk4.jpg"
+    - icon: "images/logo.svg"
       content: "English/German language course

       Udemy & other courses"
-    - icon: "images/perk5.jpg"
+    - icon: "images/logo.svg"
       content: "corporate gifts

       customized bonus

       team buildings"
-    - icon: "images/perk6.jpg"
+    - icon: "images/logo.svg"
       content: "investment in your ideas

       yearly performance and salary reviews"

 process:
-  title: "Hiring Process"
+  subtitle: "Hiring Process"
-  subtitle: "How to join us?"
+  title: "How to join us?"
   process_item:
   - title: "1.
 Application"
-    content: "Detailed [descriptions for current job openings](careers#jobs) are available on our website.
+    content: "Detailed [descriptions for current job openings](#jobs) are available on our website.
 Your application will be assessed as quickly as possible, and our HR will get in touch with you to set up a time for the next step if you are a qualified applicant."
   - title: "2.
 Initial interview"
     content: "This is a general “get to know each other” type of interview.
 Our HR will give you more information about the company, our culture, benefits, and opportunities for professional development.
 A part of the interview is conducted in English.
 You will also have a chance to introduce yourself and ask what interests you."
   - title: "3.
 Test assignment"